"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 Play Audio Listen to Audio Version

-The global corporate bond market size was valued at USD 37.58 trillion in 2024.
-The market is projected to grow from USD 57.99 trillion in 2025 to USD 81.78 trillion by 2032, exhibiting a CAGR of 10.3% during the forecast period.
+The global corporate bond market size was valued at USD 41.04 trillion in 2025, and the market is projected to grow from USD 44.91 trillion in 2026 to USD 101.91 trillion by 2034, exhibiting a CAGR of 10.80% during the forecast period.
+North America dominated the corporate bond market with a market share of 37.20% in 2025.
+Industry growth is driven by expanding institutional investment demand, corporate refinancing cycles, rising capital market participation, regulatory transparency, and evolving credit risk management frameworks.

 A corporate bond is a type of debt security issued by a corporation to investors to raise capital for business needs such as operations, expansion, or acquisitions.
 It defines a legal responsibility by the corporation to repay the principal amount on a definite maturity date.
 In return, the bondholder accepts regular interest payments, known as coupons, typically semiannually.
 Corporate bonds are traded in the secondary market and vary in maturity, credit risk, and yield.
 The issuer's creditworthiness affects the bond's interest rate and investor demand.

-The corporate bond market is mainly driven by increasing capital requirements of companies to fund expansion, and infrastructure investments.
+The corporate bond market is mainly driven by increasing capital requirements of companies to fund expansion and infrastructure investments.
 Rising investor demand for fixed-income securities and stability, particularly during periods of equity market volatility.
 Additionally, favorable interest rate environments and supportive monetary policies boost corporations to raise funds through bonds, thereby propelling the market growth.

-Corporate bond issuers including JPMorgan Chase & Co., Goldman Sachs Group, Inc., and Morgan Stanley implement multiple strategies, such as managing refinancing risks and timing, to diversify maturity profiles in the market.
+Corporate bond issuers, including JPMorgan Chase & Co., Goldman Sachs Group, Inc., and Morgan Stanley, implement multiple strategies, such as managing refinancing risks and timing, to diversify maturity profiles in the market.
 For instance, JPMorgan Chase & Co. is a global financial services firm that underwrites and trades corporate bonds.
 The other issuers may also pursue credit rating upgrades to lower borrowing costs and attract institutional investors.

-The COVID-19 pandemic caused major disruptions in the market, leading to a widened yield spreads and liquidity crisis in early 2020.
+The COVID-19 pandemic caused major disruptions in the market, leading to a widened yield spread and liquidity crisis in early 2020.
 Economic shutdowns and investor uncertainty prompted a sharp decline in demand.
 Central banks, particularly the Federal Reserve, intervened by purchasing corporate bonds to stabilize the market.
 This support helped restore investor confidence and facilitated a market recovery in the latter half of 2020.

 IMPACT OF GENERATIVE-AI

-Rising Adoption of Gen-AI by Multiple Trading Platforms will Help Market Growth
+Rising Adoption of Gen-AI by Multiple Trading Platforms will Help Market Growth.

 Generative AI transforms the market by defining credit risk modeling, powering document analysis (e.g., bond prospectuses), and creating real-time issuer insights.
 Various trading platforms integrate Generative AI capabilities into their systems to remain competitive.
 These advancements aim to enhance decision-making, trading efficiency, and user experience.
 For instance,